 Companies located in Bognor Regis include Next, Marks & Spencer and Rolls-Royce.

-The project is likely to take several years to complete promising employment for a prolonged period.
+The project will likely take several years to complete promising employment for a prolonged period.

-There are clearly lots of employment opportunities for those thinking of living in Chichester.
+There are certainly lots of employment opportunities for those thinking of living in Chichester.

-Living in Chichester means access to excellent transport links across the UK.
+Living in Chichester means access to great transport links across the local area as well as the rest of the UK.